-Beet microgreens are often labeled as moderately difficult to difficult to grow.
+Beet microgreens are often labeled as moderately difficult to grow.
 But their earthy flavor is well worth the trouble of growing them.

-However, we haven't found them hard to germinate or grow.
-Instead, we find preparing them to eat as the more difficult task due to the many seed hulls that remain on the leaves.
+However, we haven’t found them hard to germinate or grow.
+Instead, we find preparing them to eat more difficult due to the many seed hulls that remain on the leaves.

 But that’s another post.